 Whichever type you have, the equipment is your first line of defense against basement flooding repair.
 Do you know how your sump pump system works?

-When we help homeowners deal with basement flooding, we often find that pump failure contributes to the damage.
+When we help homeowners deal with basement flooding, we often find that sump pump failure contributes to the damage.
 You don’t have to be a master plumber to take care of the equipment.
 You just need to be familiar with the basics.

 A Simple Sump Pump Overview